 Found in: makeup, moisturizer, shaving gel, shampoo, personal lubricant, and spray tanning products

-There are several studies linking parabens, which are endocrine disruptors that mimic estrogen [source], to the promotion of breast cancer [source], skin cancer, and decreased sperm count, but the FDA has not ruled that it is harmful [source].
-The most recent concern has been lifetime exposure to parabens, as cosmetic products are used daily over long periods of time [source].
+Parabens are commonly used as preservatives in bath and body products.
+Research studies have linked parabens, which are endocrine disruptors that mimic estrogen [source], to the promotion of breast cancer [source], skin cancer, and decreased sperm count, yet the FDA has not ruled that it is harmful [source].
+The most recent concern has been for lifetime exposure to parabens, as cosmetic products are used daily over long periods of time [source].

-The Campaign for Safe Cosmetics recommends you look to avoid ingredients with the suffix “-paraben.” [source] Also, paraben-free products will be labeled as such.
+The Campaign for Safe Cosmetics recommends you look to avoid ingredients with the suffix "-paraben," such as ethylparaben, propylparaben, and butylparaben [source] Also, paraben-free products will be labeled as such.

 Polyethylene has been noted as a skin irritant and should never be used on broken skin.
 These polyethylene beads in scrubs and body washes are also not filtered by our sewage systems, meaning they can collect pollutants and travel into waterways, where they’re consumed by fish and marine animals.